Step syntax

 Syntax details

-The table below describes the syntax for each action.
+The table below describes the syntax for each step.

-For simplicity, most of the syntaxes include '<text for identification>', because it is commonly used.
-However, this text is optional, as described in Identify a control by text.
+For simplicity, most of the syntaxes for operations on objects include '<text for identification>', because it is commonly used.
+However, this text is optional, as described in Identify an object by text.

 Check